-In part one of this five-part series, we discuss stoichiometric combustion, that theoretical position in which the optimal amount of oxygen and fuel mix produces the most heat possible while achieving maximum combustion efficiency for industrial boilers.
+In part one of this five-part series, we discuss stoichiometric combustion, the theoretical position in which the optimal amount of oxygen and fuel mix produces the most heat possible while achieving maximum combustion efficiency for industrial boilers.

 A significant way to reduce energy consumption in a manufacturing environment is to optimize the combustion control on industrial boilers, steam generators, furnaces, ovens, smelters, and process heaters.
 We achieve combustion efficiency and energy management through accurate and repeatable measurements of gases.

-By monitoring the air and fuel rates to burners, optimal ratios are achieved, resulting in significant reductions in fuel gas cost, improved process efficiency, enhanced product quality, better yields while simultaneously lowering combustibles.
+By monitoring the air and fuel rates to burners, optimal ratios are achieved, resulting in significant reductions in fuel gas cost, improved process efficiency, enhanced product quality, and better yields while simultaneously lowering combustibles.
 Many local and state-wide jurisdictions have environmental regulations requiring flow meters on medium and large heating units to measure plant-wide emissions.
 Typical applications for combustion control monitoring are found in various industries, including textile, glass manufacturing, automotive, aluminum & steel, food & beverage, pulp & paper, power, chemical, and refining.

 The purpose of combustion is to consume fuel efficiently to produce heat.
 There are three components of combustion: fuel, oxygen, and heat.
 The most common fuel sources in the combustion process are fossil fuels, natural gas, oil, and coal.
 Fossil fuels are hydrocarbons, organic compounds containing carbon and hydrogen.
 To maximize combustion efficiency, it is vital to consume (or burn) all the fuel, which is known as complete combustion.

 It is essential to introduce air into the combustion chamber to achieve complete combustion.
 Without it, the fuel will have limited or incomplete combustion, and the exhaust gases will include some unburnt and partially burnt fuel.
 Assuming we are evaluating a natural gas-fed combustion process, the unburnt fuel components will be carbon monoxide (CO), hydrogen (H2) as well as methane (CH4).

-Combustion efficiency is dependent upon using the right amount of air to consume the fuel.
+Combustion efficiency depends on using the right amount of air to consume the fuel.

 The presence of uncombusted or partially burnt fuel indicates incomplete combustion, which significantly reduces efficiency.
 Therefore, burning the fuel in excess oxygen ensures that the fuel will achieve complete combustion.